blocklessnetwork/blockless-docs/src/pages/protocol/networking/selection.md

 # Node Selection

-In the Blockless Networking (b7s) module, node selection is a crucial step that ensures the efficient and effective execution of tasks.
+In the Blockless Networking (b7s) module, node selection is a crucial step that ensures the efficient and effective operation of nnApps.
 The selection process aims to identify the optimal network contributors from a pool of devices, taking into account various user-defined filters such as computational capacity, storage availability, and network latency.

 Once the selection process is complete, a group of optimal nodes is obtained.
-This node group serves as the input for the [distribution algorithm](./distribution.md), which randomly selects the requested number of nodes from the node group for task execution.
+This node group serves as the input for the [distribution algorithm](./distribution.md), which randomly selects the requested number of nodes from the node group for the formation of a nnApp’s network.

-In this section, we will focus on the node selection step, exploring the criteria and considerations involved in determining the most suitable nodes for task execution.
+In this section, we will focus on the node selection step, exploring the criteria and considerations involved in determining the most suitable nodes for a specific nnApp.

 ## Node Selection Algorithm